-Without any definitive source of funding for the three Second Avenue Subway stations in Phase 2, we are putting an additional 10 stations on the East Side at risk for future generations of New Yorkers.
-Original plans for the Second Avenue Subway outlined in the Federal Environmental Impact Statement included two additional stages to follow the 125th extension - not including the possibility of a westward expansion to Broadway.
+Without any definitive source of funding for the three stations in Phase 2, we are putting an additional 10 stations on the East Side at risk for future generations of New Yorkers.
+Original plans for the Second Avenue Subway outlined in the Federal Environmental Impact Statement included two additional stages to follow the 125th extension.
 In Phase 3, tunnels would be constructed from 62nd Street to 4th Street, opening new stations at 55th Street, 42nd Street, 34th Street, 23rd Street, 14th Street, and Houston Street, and Phase 4 would create additional stations at Grand Street, Chatham Square, Seaport, and Hanover Square.